ougarcia/connect_four/readme.md

 The Board#won? method runs in constant time O(1).
 It's a depth-first search around the positions adjacent to it, and because of the nature of connect-four the positions adjacent ot it are either empty, out-of-bounds, or visited (and memo-ized).

 ## Thoughts on project
-I enjoyed the project especially the hint to try and optimize the algorithm to check the winnings moves.
+I enjoyed the project, especially the hint to try and optimize the algorithm to check the winnings moves.
 It was just enough of a hint to make me aware that there's an interesting problem to solve, but not enough of a hint that it takes away the satisfaction of solving it myself.